Pelvic fractures and soft tissue injuries break the continuity of pelvic ring.

 Lateral sacral radiograph

-It is indicated in injuries sustained from falls and when bilateral sacral fractures are noted on plain radiographs or CT scans A lateral sacral view can help identify transverse sacral fractures and/or kyphosis of sacrum.
+It is indicated in injuries sustained from falls and when bilateral sacral fractures are noted on plain radiographs or CT scans A lateral sacral view can help identify transverse sacral fractures and/or kyphosis of the sacrum.

-Angiogram is indicated in patients with ongoing hemorrhage after adequate intravenous fluid resuscitation and provisional pelvic ring stabilization.
+An angiogram is indicated in patients with ongoing hemorrhage after adequate intravenous fluid resuscitation and provisional pelvic ring stabilization.

-It is also useful in patients who have pelvic ring or acetabular injuries involving the greater sciatic notch to detect obvious or occult injury to the superior gluteal artery before surgery.
+It is also useful in patients who have a pelvic ring or acetabular injuries involving the greater sciatic notch to detect obvious or occult injury to the superior gluteal artery before surgery.
 Embolization of lacerated arterial vessels may be performed at the same setting,